Skip to content ↓

 General Information

-- Your child should read for at least 15 minutes every day.
+• Your child should read every day.
 It is also important that an adult continues to read with your child.
 Please talk to your child about the book and check their understanding by asking questions about events and the characters’ actions.
 Please also explain new or unfamiliar vocabulary.
 Their reading book and reading record should come into school every day.
-Children should be recording in their reading record book at least three times a week and an adult should write once a week.
+Comments should be recorded in their reading record three times a week by an adult and weekly tasks should be completed and handed in every Monday.

-- If your child is absent from school, please contact the school office: 020 8850 5486 and leave a message detailing why your child is absent.
-If your child has had an upset stomach, they can return when they are better.
+• If your child is absent from school, please contact the school office: 020 8850 5486 and leave a message detailing why your child is absent.
+If your child has had an upset stomach, they can return to school when they are better.
 Please try to book medical appointments outside the school day and note that family holidays will not be authorised.

 Diary Dates